imlauer/imlauer.github.io/index.md

 I think all musicians are narcissists who seek to be the center of attention.
 I still like the music.

-**Millennial music**: nirvana, disturbed, system of a down, papa roach, all metal bands, limp bizkit, red hot chili peppers.
+**Millennial music**: nirvana, disturbed, system of a down, papa roach, all metal bands, limp bizkit.

 * Alex Story: [Pulling The Plug FULL ALBUM](https://youtube.com/embed/Jaf-R6kyXVU), [Alex Story - 3 FULL ALBUM](https://youtube.com/embed/ZV_Hga8f5D4)